HerringtonDarkholme/av-ts/README.md

 Type: TypedPropertyDecorator

 mark decorated methods as special hooks in vue.
 You cannot call them in methods.

+### `Transition`

+Type: TypedPropertyDecorator

+mark method as a callback of transition component. method is still called in other instance methods.
+This decorator is solely for type checking.

 ## common tricks
 One can specify more specific class in vue special fields like `$el`.
 This can be done by annotating types on a class property declaration without initializer.